johnshaughnessy/osai-ubuntu/README.md

 - For development, the `cuda` package (which includes both the `cuda-runtime`, `cuda-toolkit`, and some example programs) is usually best.
 Users may install `cuda-runtime` and `cuda-toolkit` instead of `cuda` for a smaller image (because the example programs will be omitted).
 - For running applications, it may be enough to just install the `cuda-runtime` without `cuda-toolkit`.

+### Running `fastbook` notebooks locally with jupyter lab.

+The `fast.ai` course on deep learning and machine learning comes includes several jupyter notebooks which are available for free on github: https://github.com/fastai/fastbook .
+They suggest running these notebooks in google colab, but if you prefer to run them locally, you can use the setup scripts in this repo.

+- Navigate to the `fastbook` directory.
+- Follow the instructions in `fastbook/README.md`.

 ## Using ssh-agent to interact with github